superryguy07/DS-201-Final-Project/README.md

 ##### By Ryan Wedeking, Nate Bontje, and Rhys Yochem

 This contains a summary of the Final Project for DS 201.
-For more in-depth insight, please check out our walk-through video or run the notebook below in RStudio.
+For more in-depth insight, please check out our walk-through video or run the notebook below in Kaggle.

 https://www.kaggle.com/code/rhysyochem/wedeking-bontje-yochem-final-project